(New in version 0.3.5)

 With the AWS Lambda integration enabled, the Python SDK will:

-Automatically report all exceptions from your Lambda Functions
+Automatically report all events from your Lambda Functions.

 - A link to CloudWatch Logs